z03h/zNeitiz-Client/README.md

     else:
         with open(f'{file.endpoint}.{file.extension}', 'wb') as f:
             f.write(file.read())

+    with open('path/to/image.png', 'rb') as f:
+        # also supports file like objects instead of image URLs
+        file = await znclient.sand(f)

     # NeitizClient should be closed if you do not pass in a session
     await znclient.close()